jamsch/expo-speech-recognition/README.md

 getSupportedLocales({
   /**
    * The package name of the speech recognition service to use.
-   * If not provided, the default service will be used.
+   * If not provided, the default service used for on-device recognition will be used.
    */
   androidRecognitionServicePackage: "com.samsung.android.bixby.agent",
-  /** If true, will return the locales that are able to be used for on-device recognition. */
-  onDevice: false,
 }).then((supportedLocales) => {
   console.log("Supported locales:", supportedLocales.locales.join(", "));
   console.log(